-- Submit the Temporary Drainage Master Plan (TDMP) for the turf establishment period prepared by the Contractor at least one month before implementation for the Engineer and Jockey Club's approval; - Carry out water quality monitoring for nutrients/pesticides when the turf establishment commence; - Carry out coral monitoring for the transplanted corals on quarterly basis; - Carry out coral monitoring when desalination plant operates in dry season; - Implement filter systems (nutrients and pesticides removal) at Holes 5 and 6; - Archaeology watching brief at Hole 2 (one day monitoring).
+- Submit the Temporary Drainage Master Plan (TDMP) for the turf establishment period prepared by the Contractor at least one month before implementation for Engineer and Jockey Club's approval; - Carry out water quality monitoring for nutrients/pesticides due to turf establishment; - Carry out coral monitoring for the transplanted corals on quarterly basis; - Carry out coral monitoring when desalination plant operates in dry season and - Implement filter systems (nutrients and pesticides removal) at Hole 6.
+ADS filter system at Hole 5 has already implemented on 12 February 2006.